-The ESAC Science Data Centre (ESDC; Arviset 2015) is responsible for the design and implementation of ESA’s space science archives for all astronomy, planetary science, and heliophysics missions.
-This group is also responsible for the long-term preservation of the data.
-In particular, ESDC is responsible for the implementation and maintenance of the ESA Gaia archive.
-This archive has been designed to (i) allow easy access and exploitation of the Gaia data products, (ii) act as a central repository to enable the validation of the catalogue before its public release and, (iii) enable the distribution of the Gaia products to other data centres.
+The ESAC Science Data Centre (ESDC; Arviset 2015) designs and implements ESA’s space science archives for all astronomy, planetary science, and heliophysics missions.
+This group is also responsible for the long-term preservation of data of ESA’s science missions.
+In particular, ESDC has implemented and operated the Gaia ESA Archive (GEA) starting from Gaia DR1.
+This archive has been designed to (i) allow easy access and exploitation of the Gaia data products, (ii) act as a central repository to enable the DPAC validation of the catalogue before its public release, and (iii) enable the distribution of the Gaia products to other data centres.

 Due to the size and complexity of the Gaia products, the Gaia ESA Archive has been designed with architectural principles that allow easy data access, analysis, and sharing, in particular programmatically and from data mining platforms.
 The IVOA tabular access protocol (TAP), which was largely sufficient for Gaia DR1, Gaia DR2, and Gaia EDR3 since these releases featured mainly ‘plain’ catalogue tables, has been extended with the IVOA DataLink protocol to allow seamless, data-model agnostic query and access for complex and varied data products such as light curves, spectra, and MCMC samples.

 TAP provides a remote database invocation using the astronomical data query language (ADQL), itself based on structured query language (SQL).
 ADQL is a subset of SQL that incorporates geometrical functions like CIRCLE, DISTANCE, OVERLAPS, and CONTAINS, which simplifies typical queries done by scientists when exploring big catalogues.
 ADQL examples can be found at https://www.cosmos.esa.int/web/gaia-users/archive/query-examples.